-You can also create a series of educational articles that will help your readers gain a better understanding of your services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).
+You can also create a series of educational articles that will help your your readers gain a better understanding of your health services, by explaining benefits, procedures, costs (including payment plans, insurance coverage, etc).

-Use the same keywords in your content that your readers will search to find you online.
+Remember to include keywords and terms in your content that readers will be searching for online.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive regular training emails with easy-to-digest information and practical tips that will teach you how to drive more traffic to your website or blog, save money creating useful content for your site visitors and grow your presence online using content marketing.
+You will receive regular training emails with easy-to-digest information and practical tips that will show exactly how to drive more traffic to your web site, save money creating useful content that will add value to your visitors and grow your presence online using content.
 It’s not only a great course with loads of useful information, it’s also completely FREE!

-Improving user experience (generally referred to as UX) will help to keep visitors coming back and using your site.
+Improving your site’s user experience (known as UX) helps you keep visitors coming back and using your site.
 This section will show you ways you can improve visitor engagement and UX.

-RSS (Really Simple Syndication) feeds can help to improve visitor engagement and UX in many ways.
+Using RSS feeds can help to improve your visitor engagement and user experience in a number of different ways.

-If you provide useful information, other sites may want to syndicate your content to their visitors.
+If you provide valuable content, other sites may want to syndicate your content.

 Some of the benefits of having other businesses syndicate your content, include:

-- All of your content updates are kept in one place
+- All of your updates are in one place

 - Doesn’t rely on email

-- Can be shared and picked up by other sites online
+- RSS feeds can be shared and picked up by other sites online

-- Your feeds can be submitted to RSS directories
+- Feeds can be submitted to RSS directories

-- RSS provides several ways for readers to receive your content (e.g. subscribers can view the content on their mobile device using feed readers)
+- RSS provides several ways for readers to receive your content (e.g. users can read your content on their mobile device using a feed reader)

 - RSS is built into WordPress

-There are also a number of benefits to adding syndicated content to your site from other sites, such as the fact that you don’t have to write, manage or update the content.
+There are also benefits when it comes to adding syndicated content to your website from other sites, such as the fact that you don’t have to write, manage or update the content.

-You can find many useful RSS feeds for your website by visiting sites of health-related government departments or key industry bodies.
+To find RSS feeds with useful content just visit sites of health-related government departments or well-known industry bodies.

-Below we have listed a few useful RSS feeds you could consider adding to your website:
+For example, here are a few feeds you could consider adding to a medical or health website:

-- US Department Of Health And Human Services – e.g. Latest news feed: http://www.hhs.gov/rss/news/hhsnews.xml, etc. You can also select specific RSS feeds, like feeds on women’s health issues (e.g. Emergency preparedness, Health care for women, Heart health and stroke, Minority women’s health, Pregnancy, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html
+- US Department Of Health And Human Services – e.g. Latest news feed: http://www.hhs.gov/rss/news/hhsnews.xml, etc. You can also select specific feeds, like feeds on women’s health issues (e.g. Body image, Health care for women, Heart health and stroke, Mental health, Pregnancy, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html

-- US National Libraries Of Medicine – For a directory of RSS feeds from various medical journals, publications and websites (e.g. BMJ Evidence-Based Nursing, BMJ Disease in Childhood – Fetal and Neonatal Edition, The Journal of Immunology, jobs.ac.uk health and medical jobs, Respiratory Research, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health
+- US National Libraries Of Medicine – For a list of feeds from well-known medical journals, publications and websites (e.g. BMJ Journal of Medical Ethics, BMJ, JCI – The Journal of Clinical Investigation, Indian Journal of Psychiatry, Infectious Agents and Cancer, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health

-- National Institutes Of Health - Find various health-related RSS feeds here: http://www.nih.gov/Subscriptions.htm
+- National Institutes Of Health - Get various health-related feeds here: http://www.nih.gov/Subscriptions.htm

-- US Food And Drug Administration (FDA) – Get FDA-related RSS feeds (e.g. enforcement reports, food safety reports, product recalls, animal and veterinary news, etc.) and podcasts here: http://www.fda.gov/AboutFDA/ContactFDA/StayInformed/RSSFeeds
+- US Food And Drug Administration (FDA) – Find FDA-related RSS feeds (e.g. FDA drug safety, health fraud, tainted products marked as dietary supplements, cosmetics, etc.) and podcasts here: http://www.fda.gov/AboutFDA/ContactFDA/StayInformed/RSSFeeds

 - The Department Of Health (Australian Government): http://www.health.gov.au/internet/main/publishing.nsf/xml/rssLatestNews.xml